Laura6826/pands-weekly-tasks/README.md

-# Repository for Weekly Tasks for the module: Programming and Scripting, 2024
+# Repository of weekly tasks for the module: Programming and Scripting, 2024

 ## *Author: Laura Lyons*